LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/scrabble-scorer/scoring-transform/_index.md

-To find the point value for a letter with the old format, the program must iterate over each key in `oldPointStructure` and then check if the letter is inside the array paired with that key. *This search within a search is inefficient*.
+To find the point value for a letter with the old format, the program must iterate over each key in `oldPointStructure` and then check if the letter is inefficient*.

 {{% notice green "Tip" "rocket" %}}
 Think about this for a second.
 The scoring action takes in letters in a word as input and outputs numerical point values.

 We can improve our program by rewriting the data structure to better fit the action we want to take.
 Keep this idea in mind as you go on to code your own applications.

 {{% /notice %}}

 It would improve the performance of the program to create a `newPointStructure` object that has 26 keys, one for each letter.
 The value of each key will be the Scrabble point value.

+{{% notice blue Note "rocket" %}}
+The `newPointStructure` object will be created and tested during Task 4.
+Below are examples of what the new object storage will look like, in addition to testing the new object itself.
+You will not be able to test the `newPointStructure` object until Task 4!
+{{% /notice %}}

 Examples of the new key storage: